CartoDB/mobile-tile-packager/README.md

 It has two usage modes:

-a) do SQL query to the dataset, convert result to mbtiles for given zoom range.
+a) do **SQL query** to the dataset, convert result to mbtiles for given zoom range.
 Suitable for big datasets, for big areas, where number of tiles would be huge.
+Works for single layer map only.

-b) download all tiles of given map from CARTO Maps API, scraping for given area and zoom range.
+b) **download all tiles** of given map from CARTO Maps API, scraping for given area and zoom range.
 Suitable for limited regions.
+Works for multi-layer maps.

-Requirements:
+### Requirements:
 - Mapbox tippecanoe installed on machine. (https://github.com/mapbox/tippecanoe)
 - Redis service running in localhost
 - node.js

-install:
+### Install:
 ```sh
   $ npm install
 ```